AlifAfiq/Data-Analysis-Portfolio/README.md

 # Alif Afiq - Data Analyst Portfolio
 ## About
 With a Bachelor's degree in Information Systems and Accounting, I am building my career at the intersection of data analytics and accounting awareness.
-I bring a detail-oriented approach to analysing data and a growing proficiency in tools like SQL, Power BI, Tableau, and Excel.
+I bring a detail-oriented approach to analysing data and a growing proficiency in tools like SQL, Python, Power BI, Tableau, and Excel.
 My academic foundation has equipped me with technical and business insights, while hands-on projects have sharpened my ability to extract, visualise, and communicate data-driven stories.
 I have built dashboards, written analytical SQL queries, and tackled real-world data challenges, all with a focus on turning numbers into meaningful actions.
 Outside of work, I actively pursue personal data projects and continuously learn new tools and techniques to enhance my analytical toolkit.
 I am especially motivated by opportunities to solve practical problems using data and to support smarter, evidence-based decision-making in any organisation I contribute to.